Skip to content

 Secondly, we should extract the correct \(\mathtt{offset}\).
 The \(\mathtt{offset}\) represents an index between \(0\) and \(31\) indicating the number of bytes we should offset from the starting of \(\mathtt{m}_0\) to correctly place \(\mathtt{val}\) in the block.
 In our case, the \(\mathtt{offset}\) is \(2\).
 Similarly as before, it is easy to obtain the offset from \(a\).
 In fact, the it is equal to \(a\) \((\mathrm{mod} \ 32)\).

-Now, the Main SM will check via a Plookup to the Memory Align State Machine that \val is a correct read given the affected words \(\mathtt{m}_0\) and \(\mathtt{m}_1\) and the \(\mathtt{offset}\).
+Now, the Main SM checks, via a Plookup to the Memory-align state machine, that \(\mathtt{val}\) is a correct read given the affected words \(\mathtt{m}_0\) and \(\mathtt{m}_1\) and the \(\mathtt{offset}\).
 That is, we should check that the value \(\mathtt{val}\) can be correctly split into \(\mathtt{m}_0\) and \(\mathtt{m}_1\) using the provided \(\mathtt{offset}\).

 Similarly, \(\mathtt{MSTORE}\) instruction requires writing bytes in two words.

 The idea is very similar, but we are provided with a value \val that we want to write into a specific location of the memory.
-We will denote by \(\mathtt{w}_0\) and \(\mathtt{w}_1\) the words that arise from \(\mathtt{m}_0\) and \(\mathtt{m}_1\) after the corresponding write.
+We denote by \(\mathtt{w}_0\) and \(\mathtt{w}_1\) the words that arise from \(\mathtt{m}_0\) and \(\mathtt{m}_1\) after the corresponding write.

 Following our previous example, suppose that we want to write: